-The effectiveness of this policy will be monitored continually by the Head Teacher and the proprietor.
-Any necessary amendments may be made immediately.
+The effectiveness of this policy will be monitored by the Head Teacher and the proprietor.
+Any necessary amendments may be made as new guidance is issued.
+The policy is reviewed annually.

 The school will establish a monitoring system followed by necessary actions to reduce observed risk after an incident.